 It is the policy at Hoxie JR/SR High School to assign lockers for student use.
-Students may keep personal property such as coats, books, etc., in the lockers.
-THE LOCKERS MAY BE USED BY THE STUDENT BUT REMAIN THE PROPERTY OF THE SCHOOL, AND THEREFORE, MAY BE EXAMINED BY THE PRINCIPAL OR HIS REPRESENTATIVE.
+Lockers, not backpacks, are to be used to store personal property such as coats, books, etc. Backpacks will be stored in lockers and not taken to class.
+THE LOCKERS ARE TO BE USED BY THE STUDENT BUT REMAIN THE PROPERTY OF THE SCHOOL, AND THEREFORE, MAY BE EXAMINED BY THE PRINCIPAL OR HIS/HER REPRESENTATIVE.
 Students are asked to mark all personal property for easy identification.
 The school is not responsible for valuables left in halls, rooms, or lockers.
 Students are encouraged to use school-issued locks.
 Students using locks other than school-issued must provide the combination or key to the building principal.

 Combination locks are available in the high school office.
 Students will not be assessed a fee to use these locks.
 Students who fail to return locks at the close of the school year will be assessed the cost to replace the locks.